 “Just recently, Peter Gabriel, who has never performed in Russia, refused to come because of this law and because he supported Pussy Riot.”

-He cited Russia's federal law "against propaganda of homosexuality among minors," enacted earlier this year.
-A similar law was enacted in St. Petersburg even earlier, and there was an attempt to sue Madonna after her show in the city in August 2012 under that legislation, but the court threw out the lawsuit.
+He referred to Russia’s federal law “against propaganda of homosexuality among minors,” enacted earlier this year.
+A similar law was enacted in St Petersburg even earlier, and there was an attempt to sue Madonna after her show in the city in August 2012 under that legislation, but the court threw out the lawsuit.